The Battle Against Viruses Takes to the Cloud

 When a piece of code is stopped by one of these traps, it is analyzed with three different traditional antiviruses.
 If these do not find anything, the assumption is that this code is malware – but it is new, it is a zero day attack, by definition it is something no one has yet seen.
 Hence, the system automatically creates a unique identifier, a hash, and distributes that via our cloud system to all our regional centers.

-When a Network Box customer, e.g. a bank, receives the same piece of code and the antiviruses do not find anything, this box creates the same unique identifier (same file, same algorithm yield same hash) and queries the regional center automatically with that hash.
+When a Network Box client, e.g. a bank, receives the same piece of code and the antiviruses do not find anything, this box creates the same unique identifier (same file, same algorithm yield same hash) and queries the regional center automatically with that hash.
 The regional center replies positively with a confidence factor that reflects how many times that same code has been seen.
 At this point, the bank box will block that code even though it does not know what type of malicious code it is.
 The reason why it blocks it is that this code was seen in a malware trap a few seconds earlier.
 The odds that it’d be legitimate are statistically zero and attaching an official name to that piece of code is irrelevant.
 What is, instead, very relevant is that it needs to be stopped – immediately.
 And that’s the approach Z-scan takes.

 To provide an idea of the relevance of this system, one needs to keep in mind that once the traditional antivirus has the ‘official’ signature for that piece of code, the hash is removed from Z-scan, to ensure this is always running very fast.
 Therefore, the number of hashes in Z-scan is a measure of the number of pieces of malware in the wild that traditional antiviruses are not yet properly catching.
 If you click here, you can find the latest measures of the number of hashes.
 Scroll to item #7 and you will see the number of signatures running in Z-scan in real time.
 At the time I am writing this post, that number was above 150,000.
 This means that right now there are over 150,000 pieces of malware circulating on the Internet that traditional antivirus technologies are not yet catching.
 And hackers are counting on that to be able to bypass your security system(s).
 Z-Scan remedies that by stopping this malware with its new statistical approach.